tubchild2/DND_obsidian_vault/Obsidian Vault/Worldbuilding/Things/Fernites.md

 - A single Fernite has a volume of roughly 5e-18 m^3, a mass of 4e-13 grams, and in perfect conditions, roughly 5e-5 joules of excess energy within their nuclei.
 A single Fernite prefers exactly 95 degrees for optimal growth, anymore and they’ll take in unnecessary heat, leading to potential overindulgence and detonation.
 The larger the network, the higher the temperature they prefer, typically increasing by 7.5e-19 degrees Fahrenheit per Fernite.
 - They fall under the protist kingdom.
 While they do link together to form communal organisms, they don’t completely combine, making them technically single celled organisms.
 Due to them having elements from plants, animals, and due to being thermosynthagenic, they make up an entirely new phylum called “Caloriphyta”.
 From there, there are no classes, orders, families, or genera to organize them into.
 They are the only occupant of the Caloriphyta phylum.

-Vaccinations
-- By using AI controlled CRISPR, they can specifically target and prevent growth of Fernite cells.
+Being cured
-- The only other way to kill the Fernites is to heat the host to 150 degrees Fahrenheit for several hours.
+- The only way to kill the Fernites is to heat the host to 150 degrees Fahrenheit for several hours.
 This burns the host, and could potentially kill them.
 The popping Fernites could be potentially deadly, and lead to severe internal bleeding.
 It also fills the blood and body with gunk that must be removed surgically.
-- This vaccine costs 900 credits, and is provided by the [[Federation]].
+The sooner after infection that you start this process, the more effective it will be.

 History
-- Created by [[Federation]] scientists in 7082.
-It was an experimental bioweapon, but it broke containment and spread throughout [[Vivimus]].
+- The [[Federation]] moved onto the volcanic planet of [[Vivimus]] in 7082.
+They were tasked to experiment with bioweapons in a secured bunker in a large cave system.
+- During testing, a scientist named Mikhail Volkov created the Fernite, a creature designed to be as adaptable and viral as possible.
+It spread to him, and to the other scientists within minutes.
+The mutations followed soon after, as the creatures nearby were given part human DNA.
+- The Fernites rapidly spread through the cave systems, and emerged onto the surface via geysers and eruptions within days.
+Once the [[Federation]] was informed, it was far too late.
+The virus was spreading far faster and more aggressively than they could contain.
+It quickly overtook the planet, so the initiative destroyed all evidence of their involvement.
+- The Fernites rapidly made their way deeper into the planet, growing structures that would spectacularly detonate and upheave entire valleys with no warning.